MOLLY'S PROSTHETIC

 My uncles have built an open-air theater in Seattle.
 I'm one of the first in, for the new show.
 The stage is an open field: the long back yard of my uncles' house.
 The audience area has a nylon canopy, though no walls.
 There are no seats, which puzzles me.
 The woman leading us in says proudly "Watch!" and hits a button.
 Chairs rise from the lawn!

-Their pattern is peculiar.
-On the left edge, by the fence, a thin tongue of chairs reaches forward, but there's a bay in the middle and a large dense block on right.
+Their pattern's peculiar.
+On the left edge, by the fence, a thin tongue of chairs reaches forward, but there's a bay in the middle and a large dense block on the right.
 Evidently they're set so they won't interfere with the action--different plays can have different-shaped stage and audience areas.
 Clever.

 I go sit at first in the heart of the block on the right, where I'll be inconspicuous.
 A girl comes in, sits on the grass just in front of the tip of the tongue.
 The usher doesn't object.
 If she can do that...
 I get up, go sit near the front of the tongue where I'll be close to the action.
 She grins at me.

 And the dancers were so good, they put their souls into it!
-Did these people even notice?
+Did these clowns even notice?

 No, she's not mad or anything.
 She always barks.
-She's a small collie called Molly.
+She's a dog.
+Not ugly, a dog.
+A Shelty, a small collie breed.
+Named Molly.
+Bet she loves her parents for that bit of cute.

 Like most Shelties, she's always nervous.
 Her eyes whiten in fear as I try to lure her close enough to attach the prosthetic.
 Don't ask me how it fits on, or how she operates it; I can't see any way.
 A dog just doesn't have enough fine-motor nerves to run a prosthetic hand, let alone a whole arm.
 And it's big enough to tip her right over, even if I can strap it on!